 Collaboration vs. Clarity

-Remedy: Ophelia had to make clear to her team when she was collecting information from them, asking for their general recommendations, conferring with them to strengthen her plans, or actually letting them make a decision.
+Remedy: Ophelia began to make clear to her team when she was collecting information from them, asking for their general recommendations, conferring with them to strengthen her plans, or actually letting them make a decision.

 It wasn’t productive for Ophelia to act as if she didn’t have a plan or know an answer when she actually did.
 Her staff couldn’t get comfortable just because she was being nice to them and treating them as equals; they felt safer when she was explicitly open-minded and interested in their views, and also clearly definitive about the difference between her responsibilities and theirs.